AdobeDocs/livefyre.en/help/using/c-streams/c-instagram-rules.md

 ---
 description: You can create Stream rules that pull content from Instagram.
-seo-description: You can create Stream rules that pull content from Instagram.
-seo-title: Instagram Rules
 title: Instagram Rules
-uuid: 98108ddb-5710-4331-891b-7e1bbb106059
 exl-id: ac00a12c-94b1-4464-ad3f-991382759d71
 ---
 # Instagram Rules{#instagram-rules}